REALISE

 The S3 guideline on dementia, published in November 2023, emphasises the importance of early detection in the diagnosis of dementia.
 Mild cognitive impairment (MCI) is recognised as an early or risk syndrome of dementia.
 In this context, biomarker-based diagnostics are of central importance.

-Furthermore, the European Medicines Agency is currently deciding on the approval of two amyloid antibody therapies.
-In order to identify suitable patients for these novel therapies, comprehensive dementia diagnostics are required, preferably at the risk stage.
+Furthermore, the Committee for Medicinal Products for Human Use of the European Medicines Agency has decided positively on the approval of one amyloid antibody therapie.
+A second antibody will soon be reviewed.
+In order to identify suitable patients for these novel therapies, comprehensive dementia diagnostics are required to select eligible patients, preferably at the risk stage.
 Furthermore, antibody therapy necessitates the implementation of a rigorous monitoring system to promptly recognise and treat serious adverse events, such as ARIA-A or ARIA-H.

 The study facilitates the identification of obstacles and chances for biomarker-based diagnostic in context with the potential approval of antibody therapies.